DanielGaull/cortex/README.md

 ### Bundles
 Bundles are another type of composite type, similar to structs.
 Like structs, you can inject bundles into modules from outside of the interpreter.
 When instances of bundles are created, they are placed on a virtual heap, and all bundle values are pass-by-reference.
 This means that when you pass a bundle value into a function or assign it to another field, it will share the same instance.
 There is a garbage collector that runs in the background to ensure that memory doesn't get out of hand.

+Because bundles place their values on the heap, they are accessed via *references*.
+References can either be mutable or immutable (&type and &mut type).
+This allows creating references to bundle instances that can are immutable, and passing such a value around will prevent it from being mutated.
+You cannot modify fields or call mutating functions on immutable references (more on this below).

+Constructing a bundle uses the same syntax as structs, but will return a mutable reference to the bundle instance.
+Note that there is no way to create a reference to any arbitrary value at the moment, they are only created implicitly by certain actions.

 Bundles are declared very similarly to structs (trailing comma is optional):

     bundle Point {